 Now that you’ve seen the most important options within your Cloudways console it’s time to move on to your actual WordPress site.
 Navigate back to your Application manager, click on the WordPress installation you’d like to work on and copy the Admin Panel username and password provided to you.
 Now click the link to go to your WordPress admin.

 When you login for the first time with your credentials your dashboard should look something like the image above.
-Cloudways installs the latest version of WordPress as well as the W3 Total Cache plugin for you (note: if there is another caching plugin you’d rather use be sure to deactivate and delete W3 to prevent any plugin conflicts).
+Cloudways installs the latest version of WordPress as well as their Breeze Cache plugin for you (note: if there is another caching plugin you’d rather use be sure to deactivate and delete Breeze to prevent any plugin conflicts).

 Your first priority should be to cleanup your install and get it ready for a theme and your content.
 Here are the first steps we recommend.

-- Dismiss the message from W3 Total cache and then go to your Posts and Pages to delete the sample post and page already on your site.
+- Go to your Posts and Pages to delete the sample post and page already on your site.

-- Navigate to Settings to edit your General site title and tagline, as well as your Permalinks (we recommend using the post name option) and remove the Writing option to notify Pingomatic of new posts (this last bit is optional though – you can leave it if you want to).
+- Navigate to Settings to edit your General site title and tagline, as well as your Permalinks (we recommend using the post name option).

-With our site cleaned up a bit now you can install your WordPress theme and any additional plugins you might want.
+With your site cleaned up a bit now you can install your WordPress theme and any additional plugins you might want.

 How To Install A WordPress Theme